raghavk92/Kontroller/README.md

 5) Use as Mouse/keyboard for your host device

 Many device manufacturers have disabled the Bluetooth HID device profile on their devices.
 You would have to ask your device manufacturers to enable it.
 You can check with this app {[Bluetooth HID Device Profile Compatibility Checker](https://play.google.com/store/apps/details?id=com.rkaneapplabs.bluetooth_hid.bluetoothproxy)} if the Bluetooth HID device profile is disabled for you or not.

-For OnePlus users- you can upvote this [Idea](https://forums.oneplus.com/threads/converting-one-plus-devices-into-a-bluetooth-controller-mouse-keyboard-etc.1192272/) in the community forums after login(This may help in bringing the issue into notice to One Plus).
-(If any One Plus 8/8Pro or 8T or One Plus Nord) user see's the repo, I need to do some testing on these one plus devices to check if the feature is enabled on them or not.
-If you have one of these devices and are cool and fine with letting me do some testing on your device.Feel free to create an issue.